Jbleezy/BO1-Reimagined/README.md

 * Fixed animation bug when switching weapons from the RPK with an empty clip
 * Fixed dive to prone animation from looping

+### Sawed-Off Double-Barreled Shotgun
+* Decreased range by 25%
+* Increased spread by 25%
+* Decreased recoil by 33%
+* Decreased reload time from 3 seconds to 2.5 seconds
+* Spread increases while moving
+* Fixed animations
+* Ammo now gets added at the same time that it does in the reload animation
+* Fixed shell eject effect showing 2 shells
+* Changed name from "Sawed-Off Double-Barreled Shotgun w/ Grip" to "Sawed-Off Double-Barreled Shotgun"

 ### Spectre
 * Unupgraded: increased reserve ammo from 120 to 240
 * Upgraded: increased reserve ammo from 225 to 360